Why Shouldn’t I Be Difficult?

 Q The film is pretty daring.
 I can’t think of film precedents for a parent having an affair with their child’s lover, except perhaps Damage.
 Did you run into any resistance?
 Did people say, “Excuse me, that’ll never fly”?

-Roger Micheli Yeah.
+Roger Michell Yeah.
 Nobody wanted to make it.
 It only worked because BBC Films were bold enough to fully finance the project, and because we were happy to reduce the budget to the lowest possible figure, which is about one and a half million pounds.

 Q Did you write the movie for Anne Reid?